htcondor/htcondor/docs/admin-manual/monitoring.rst

     an "@" sign, the default IP value will be set to the same value as ``Machine`` in order to make the IP value unique to each instance of HTCondor running on the same host.
+ Lifetime
+    A postive integer value representing the max number of seconds without updating a metric will be kept before deletion.
+This is represented in ganglia as DMAX.
+If no Lifetime is defined for a metric then the default value will be set to a calculated value based on the ganglia publish interval with a minimum value set by :macro:`GANGLIAD_MIN_METRIC_LIFETIME`.

 Absent ClassAds
 ---------------